Waboom AI

 Self-paced

-Six short modules.
-Use a skill, build one, debug it, share it.
+Six short modules where you use a skill, build one, debug it, and share it.
 The building block for everything in Cowork.

 Start Claude Skills 101 →